-Micro Cell or Micro Wireless Facility means a small wireless facility that is no larger than 24 inches in length, 15 inches in width, 12 inches in height, and that has an exterior antenna, if any, that is no more than eleven inches in length.
-Microcells or Micro Wireless Facilities include both facilities located on Vertical Assets and facilities located on communications or electric Distribution Lines.
+Micro Cell or Micro Wireless Facility means a small wireless facility that is no larger than 24 inches in length, 15 inches in width, 12 inches in height, and that has an exterior Antenna, if any, that is no more than eleven inches in length.
+Micro Cells or Micro Wireless Facilities include both facilities located on Vertical Assets and facilities located on Distribution Lines.